Silvis City Council upholds dismissal of worker, denies grievance

 "The true decisions actually happened back in (personnel) committee meeting when AFSCME and its representative showed up," said Carter, noting the laborer was also on hand then.
 "And then the committee makes that representation to the council.
 And that was what was presented to the council last night.
 All the arguments were placed in committee weeks prior to that."

-Additionally, the city's labor attorney, Allison Wright, said that without any new information, the council was not required to hear additional arguments from the union.
+Additionally, the city's labor attorney, Allison Wright, said that without any new information the council was not required to hear additional arguments from the union.

 "We actually held it off for two weeks so they can get things together, and it still didn't work out," Carter said.